 After a few months in the New Jersey newsroom, that effort appeared to pay off when I was transferred to Bloomberg’s main newsroom in Manhattan to edit for the company’s bread-and-butter beats of Wall Street stock and bond trading.
-I was happy to be out of New Jersey and the promotion helped to keep that comforting myth of a logical career arc intact.
+I was happy to be out of New Jersey and the promotion helped to keep intact that comforting myth of a logical career arc.
 Everything again made sense.

 “Hi Mike, I’m an editor in the newsroom.
 Could I stop by your office at some point?
 I have some ideas for a business proposal that I’d like to share with you.”